What's Trending in Valentine Nails for 2026

 - Whatever brings you joy when you look at your hands

-I have clients who do black and silver "anti-valentine" nails.
+We've seen clients do black and silver anti-valentine nails.
 Others go full glitter and rhinestones because it makes them smile.
 There's no wrong answer when you're doing nails for yourself.
 The point is celebrating what you love about yourself, and if that's expressed through unconventional valentine nail art, then that's perfect.

 Our modern women's nail philosophy emphasizes wearing what makes you feel confident, regardless of occasion or expectation.